 T

 Landscape

 Agricultural Land Grade

-Flooding
+Environmental Risks Flooding

-Environmental Risks Air Quality
+Air Quality

 Polluted / Industrial Areas

-Roads
+Accessibility Roads

-Accessibility Public Transport
+Public Transport

 Viability Economic viability

-Assessment Site is suitable N
+Assessment Conclusions Site is suitable N

-Conclusions Site is available Υ
+Site is available Y

 Site is achievable Υ

-Conclusions The landowners responded to the Call for Sites letter included in Appendix B making the site, as shown on the 'Site Plan' above, availa
+Conclusions The landowners responded to the Call for Sites letter included in Appendix B making the site, as shown on the 'Site Plan' above, available.

 Conclusions The landowner was contacted, as set out in Appendix B, seeking clarification of the developable area, confirmation of access and the provision of a sketch scheme.

 The landowner responded making 0.997 ha (2.463 acres) available at a density of 35 to the hectare on a net developable area of 0.6 ha would give 21 units of which 8 would be social housing.
 The remainder of the site would be green space.
 The layout would be serviced from a sweeping road with open space to form an appropriate village feel.
 A sketch scheme was provided, see below.

-Manufacture of the control of the co
+Carter longs

-CONCEST MANIFERADA HERCESTY Invest 100 cm /
+Carter Jonas Lind der Indrottte binde.
+Carter Jonas der Schalber der